-Apple thinks they can do something about it in iOS 13, with a new “Silence Unknown Callers” feature.
+Apple thinks they can do something about it in iOS 13 with a new “Silence Unknown Callers” feature.
 It does exactly what the name suggests.
 It silences incoming phone calls from numbers that are not in your contacts list.

 The feature is off by default, which makes sense.
 Not every unknown caller is spam.
 You don’t always know everybody that’s calling you.

-The “Silence Unknown Callers” feature with the help of Siri will determine if a number is in your Contacts list, recent outgoing calls or in Siri suggestions.
+The “Silence Unknown Callers” feature, with the help of Siri, will determine if a number is in your Contacts list, recent outgoing calls, or in Siri suggestions.
 Apple’s iOS also has the capability to recognize phone numbers sent via messages or emails.

 They’ll likely miss important phone calls such as appointment confirmations, safety, emergency notifications, and security alerts.
 Thus, iPhone users will have to check their voicemails more often now.

-How to enable Silence Unknown Callers
+How to Enable Silence Unknown Callers on Your iPhone

 From now on, for a phone call to go through, the number needs to be stored in your Contacts list.
 Otherwise, everyone else will go straight to voicemail with no ring on your end.

 So, be mindful before you turn this feature on.
 But still, those unknown numbers can leave you a voicemail, and you can see them in the Recent list in the Phone app.

-If it’s someone that you know you can return the phone call.
-However, you should note, once you call back that number, Silence Unknown Callers won’t block it out anymore even though it’s not listed in your Contacts.
+If it’s someone that you know, you can return the phone call.
+However, you should note once you call back that number, Silence Unknown Callers won’t block it out anymore, even though it’s not listed in your Contacts.